ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 [^9]: i.e., increase statistical power by decreasing the standard error.

-[^10]: If you’re not familiar with the ATT, it was discussed a bit in Greifer & Stuart ([2021b](#ref-greifer2021matching)), though instead by the term “average exposure effect in the exposed.”
-Greifer recommend the ATT for my real-world use case, which is why I use it here.
-See also Greifer & Stuart ([2021a](#ref-greifer2021choosing)).

-[^11]: If you’re not familiar with g-computation, boy do I have the blog series for you.
-Start [here](https://solomonkurz.netlify.app/blog/2023-04-12-boost-your-power-with-baseline-covariates/).
-You’ll want to read the first three posts.
-Sorry, but some topics take a little effort to walk out.

-[^12]: That is, the *average treatment effect for the untreated*.
+[^10]: This list is not exhaustive, but I’m choosing to focus on the big hitters, here.
+Even Greifer & Stuart ([2021a](#ref-greifer2021choosing)), for example, entertain a fourth called the average treatment effect in the overlap (ATO).

+[^11]: But again, this is with the caveat that because the matching procedure discarded many of the cases in the full untreated sample, this is more like the ATU *in a sample matched to target the ATT*.